7.30pm, 2-17 June

 Directed by David Paterson

 You’re either civil, or you’re barbaric.
-Beautiful, or repulsive.
+You’re beautiful, or repulsive.
 Either you believe in freewill, or in fate.

 Can you love a terrorist?

-Should a king rule with his heart, or his head?
+Should a leader rule with his heart, or his head?

 Do you compromise?
 Do you live by your principles?
 Or … do you die?